WHAT INCOTERMS YIELD?

 CFR

 However, the risk of loss or damage of the goods passes from the buyer to the seller once the goods are loaded aboard the ship at the port of embarkation.
-The seller is not responsible for the cost of insuring goods during transportation.
+The seller is not responsible for the cost of insuring the goods during transportation.

 The wording of this surrender term is considered complete with the indication of the destination port (e.g., CFR New York).